JateSatis/naming-cheatsheet/README.md

   </a>
 </p>

-# Naming cheatsheet of someone
+# Naming cheatsheet of someone who is not afraid

 - [English language](#english-language)
 - [Naming convention](#naming-convention)